togarashimayo/togarashimayo.github.io/content/more/food-suggestions.md

 # Recommended food places

-AKA my "little navy book" - places that I personally recommend people go to.
+AKA my "little navy book" - my favourite places to go to, be it locally or abroad (and especially during cons for the latter)

-Inspired by Hawksworth's The Little Black Book...despite me being a food service industry member for five years (both as a cook and a software dev) instead of a passionate chef.

 ## British Columbia